christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

     As we'll see in the last section, `conda` install creates a clean root environment, using the mechanism of virtual environments.
 Even with a system in a inconsistent state, with packages installed via the system manager, or different managers and in multiple versions, only newly installed Python packages via `pip` or `conda`, residing in the `~/miniconda2` directory, will effectively be considered by Python programs.

-    Nevertheless, be careful: if you had installed executables via `pip` before installing `conda`, such as Jupyter or iPython packages, they are still in `/usr/local/bin/` and they will run under previous configuration.
-To replace them, run `conda install jupyter`.
+    Nevertheless, be careful: if, before installing `conda`, you had installed via `pip` packages such as Jupyter or iPython packages that setup an executable script (beginning with `#!/usr/bin/python`) in `/usr/local/bin/`, the executables will run under previous packages (before installing `conda`).
+To have them run the packages of the new root `conda` environment, override them with `conda install jupyter`.

     `conda` also offers the possibility to create new virtual environments.